raganwald/braythwayt.com/_posts/2014-09-30-an-open-letter-to-my-critic.md

 In fact, I am patronizingly assuming that you will grow and develop.
 Maybe not from this open letter.
 But over time, if you hear the same message a few times, and should you hear it from someone you trust, perhaps you will think about it a bit.

-And maybe the next time you see something that is not particularly specific, you won't assume the worst about what it means.
+And maybe the next time you see something tlike this, you will respond more thoughtfully.
+Here's why:

 ### in closing

-I want to close with something that worries me greatly.
-One way to avoid these difficult feels and avoid the hard work of thinking and/or actingis to look the other way.
+One way to avoid the difficult feels and avoid the hard work of thinking and/or acting is to look the other way.
 To change the channel.
+That's what most people do.

 But the other way is to oversimplify.
 Those people in Ferguson, they're animals, look at their violent behaviour!
 That guy tweeting, he's a feminist troll.
 You see what I'm saying: Accusing me of some simple and boolean thing like "misandry" is just another way to run away from the hard work involved in seeing life as it is.

 Reality is always complicated and messy and painful and uncomfortable to embrace.